gvwilson/thirdbit/talks/speaking.md

   but will make them available for reposting and rehosting under a Creative Commons license.
 - I will allow video recordings/live streams so long as they are accessible (captioned) and free (no paywalls).
-- No censorship of my content (visual, spoken, textual, or otherwise) without my prior express approval.
+- You do not censor my content (visual, spoken, textual, or otherwise) without my prior express approval.

 ### Formatting